Skip to main content

 How do I check my disk space usage on shared scratch?

-You can use the following commands to check your file count on the scratch file system.
-These should be run from a compute node.
+You can use the checkquota command to check your file count on the scratch file system.
+This command must be run from the login node.

 Shared Scratch Purge Schedule

-How can I check the date a file was last modified?
+How can I check the date a file was last accessed or modified?

-You can check the time which an individual file was last modified using the stat command.
+You can check the time which an individual file was last accessed or modified using the stat command.

 user@login001 $ stat /scratch/user/file1